Human Gene Editing

 On the other hand, gene-editing SaaS platforms remain the smallest segment, with a relatively low number of startups in the space due to most companies choosing to use internally developed gene-editing platforms and technologies at present.
 However, demand for these platforms could increase as gene editing becomes commercialized, and more pharma and drug developers plan to enter the space quickly, using pre-built gene-editing platforms.

-Most companies across the space fall under the seed stage, with only a few startups in the early stage.
+Most companies across the space fall under the Minimum Viable Product stage, with only a few startups in the Go-to-Market stage.
 This reflects the industry’s current nascent stage, with no FDA-approved, commercially available treatments; most companies are either in the preclinical or early clinical trial stages.

 The incumbent involvement in the industry is predominantly focused on the CRISPR/Cas9 segment, which includes prominent Big Pharma companies such as Merck, AstraZeneca, and Bayer.